Welcome to the pfhrp2/3 Planner

 This web application does not store any data within the application itself.
 Data is temporarily stored on our the Shiny server during your active session and/or when you save your results for export into the downloadable report.
 Please note that any refresh or reload of the page will result in the loss of data, as it is not stored beyond the duration of your session.

-Most recent update 12 June 2024.
+Most recent update 9 December 2024.

-How many samples?
+How many samples per health facility?
 How many health facilities?

 The table below gives the number of confirmed malaria positive samples required per health facility in order for study power to be 80% or higher.
 You can use these numbers as a general guide when scoping out a study plan, before moving to more tailored sample sizes in the Design step.